nwaxiomatic/symbios-react/src/static/md/posts/2019/2019-02-28-Braid-Font.md

 layout: media
 title: "Braid Font"
 categories: visual
-excerpt: "This font is made using two symmetic trinary trees with 13 nodes each to create a Huffman-optimized code using braids.
+blurb: "This font is made using two symmetic trinary trees with 13 nodes each to create a Huffman-optimized code using braids.
 Made in LaTeX."
-show_excerpt: true
+show_blurb: true
 ads: false
 share: false
 show_url: false